-- (A) The nomination process for a Club to enter a Team in a Competition will be determined by the CMC in its absolute discretion. - (B) The CMC may impose sanctions of \$500 to Clubs for late submissions of a Team nomination or withdrawal of a Team nomination past a predetermined date. - (C) Should a club withdraw a nominated team from a competition where they have been already accepted, the following financial penalties will apply to the club at the discretion of the CMC: - (i) If prior to the commencement of the season, a maximum fine of \$1000; - (ii) If after the commencement of the season, a maximum of \$1500
+- (A) The nomination process for a Club to enter a Team in a Competition, including any team nomination fees payable, will be determined by the CMC in its absolute discretion. - (B) The CMC may impose sanctions of up to \$500 to Clubs for late submissions of a Team nomination or withdrawal of a Team nomination past a predetermined date. - (C) Should a club withdraw a nominated team from a competition where they have been already accepted, the following financial penalties will apply to the club at the discretion of the CMC: - (i) If prior to the commencement of the season, a maximum fine of \$1,000; - (ii) If after the commencement of the season, a maximum of \$1,500